 Live Country Music at the Grand Ole Opry

-The Grand Ole Opry began as a radio show way back in 1925 and continues to showcase country music today.
+The Grand Ole Opry began as a radio show in 1925 and still showcases country music today.

-Though I haven't listened to much country, I'm a fan of live music and a night at the Opry was a given for my trip to Nashville.
+Though I haven't listened to much country music, I'm a fan of live music in general and a night at the Opry was a given for my trip to Nashville.

 The performers were a mix of veteran country musicians and contemporary artists.
-Lee Greenwood was the last act.
-He performed his hit song “God Bless the USA” in honor of Independence Day.
+Lee Greenwood was the last act, and he performed his hit song “God Bless the USA” in honor of Independence Day.

 During the show, photos are allowed, but no video.
 It's also possible to do a backstage tour during the day or after a show.